istamendil/kfu-programming-java3/README.md

 Kazan Federal University: http://kpfu.ru/

 Be aware!
 Code here is just examples for Programming classes.
-It is only for studying purposes: this code shows some Spring etc functionality and some of it can contain bugs.
+It is only for studying purposes: this code shows can contain bugs.